mainwp/mainwp-child/readme.txt

 == Changelog ==

-= 2.0.21 - 7-9-2015 =
+= 2.0.21 - 7-9-15 =
-* Fixed: Bug with time schedule for the UpdraftPlus Extension
+* Fixed: Bug with time schedule for the UpdraftPlus extension
-* Added: Support for an upcoming Extension
+* Added: Support for the upcomming extension

 = 2.0.20 - 7-6-15 =
 * Fixed: Bug with time schedule for the UpdraftPlus extension